Conductance-based dendrites perform Bayes-optimal cue integration: Methods

 \subsection{Linear coordinates for nonlinear processing}

 The interplay of conductances and potentials can be visualized in a Cartesian plane spanned by inhibitory and excitatory conductances (Fig.~\ref{fig:SI_Fig2}).
 To simplify the picture, we neglect leak conductances and assume strong dendritic couplings $\gsdc, \gdsc$.
 The state of a single dendrite is fully determined by its inhibitory and excitatory synaptic conductances and can be represented by a vector $(\gI,\gE)$.
 As we assume the prior conductance is zero, the total conductance at the soma is given by the sum of dendritic conductances.
 Thus, the soma itself can be represented by a vector that is the sum of the dendritic conductance vectors.
-Furthermore, the length of these vectors is proportional to the reliability of the opinion encoded by their associated compartments.
+Furthermore, the length of these vectors is proportional to the magnitude of excitatory and inhibitory conductances and thus the reliability of the potential encoded by their associated compartments.

 This simple, linear construction also allows us to determine the membrane potentials of individual compartments.
 For this, we need to construct the antidiagonal segment connecting the points $(1,0)$ and $(0,1)$.
 If one identifies the endpoints of this segment with the synaptic reversal potentials, i.e., $\EI \to (1,0)$ and $\EE \to (0,1)$, the antidiagonal can be viewed as a linear map of all possible membrane potentials.
 With this construction, the membrane potential of a compartment (dendritic or somatic) is simply given by the intersection of its conductance vector with the antidiagonal.
 Formally, this intersection is a nonlinear operation and instantiates a convex combination, the core computation that connects neuronal biophysics to Bayesian inference (Fig.~\ref{fig:results-math-to-neurons}).